rafaeltorok/WebApps/README.md

 # WebApps

-Web apps designed to be deployed on hosting platforms such as Render.
-Made with Vite+React for the frontend and Node.js for the backend servers.
-All single page applications were designed to have a mobile focused UI.
+Collection of web applications designed to be deployed on hosting platforms such as Render.
+Each app is built with **Vite + React (frontend)** and **Node.js (backend)**, with mobile-first UIs.

+This README serves as a **hub** to all applications.
+Each app has its own detailed documentation inside its folder.

 ## Table of contents
   - [Blogs List](#blogs-list)